iPhone 18e release date expectations, price estimates and upgrades

 iPhone 18e deals to expect:

-- Apple: Apple usually offers good trade-in discounts for new phones, depending on the device you trade in.
+- Apple: Apple usually offers good trade-in discounts for new phones, depending on the device you trade in, its model and condition.

-- AT&T: You can expect AT&T to offer the phone for $0 or at a steep discount spread over 36 months when you open a new line on an eligible unlimited plan, with no trade-in required.
+- AT&T: Expect AT&T to offer the phone for $0 or at a steep discount spread over 36 months with a new line on an eligible unlimited plan, no trade-in required.

-- Verizon: Verizon will likely offer the device completely "on us" via 36 monthly bill credits when you activate a new line on a select unlimited plan, sometimes bundling it with a free tablet or smartwatch.
+- Verizon: Verizon will likely offer the device fully covered via 36 monthly bill credits when you activate a new line on a select unlimited plan – sometimes bundled with a free tablet or smartwatch.

-- T-Mobile: We can expect T-Mobile to offer the phone for free with a 24-month installment plan if you switch and port in your number or via an "any condition" trade-in on their premium unlimited plans.
+- T-Mobile: Expect T-Mobile to offer the phone free with a 24-month installment plan if you switch and port in your number, or via an "any condition" trade-in on their premium unlimited plans.

 iPhone 18e camera